motleykl/Week5-Python-/README.md

 if <CONDITION>:
     <DO_THIS>
 ```
+must indent--> use 4 spaces

+!= means not equals

 - The `if` statement has to finish with a `:`.
 - Also, in Python, the code block _inside_ the `if` statement must be indented.
 You can use either tabs or a certain number of spaces.
 When using spaces, you must use the __same__ number of spaces throughout your code.
 The official recommendations for Python style strongly suggest using 4 spaces, rather than tabs.